-We sat in his home office where he told me a bit about his current projects; as well as his dabbling’s with IPv6, web hosting, mail, BGP4, among other things.
+We sat in his home office, where he told me a bit about his current projects, as well as his dabbling with IPv6, web hosting, mail, BGP4, among other things.
 Most of which he does via his very capable home lab.

 What is a Home Lab?

-To date I host my test labs on servers in North America and Europe.
+To date, I host my test labs on servers in North America and Europe.
 I’m creating a customized network and server home lab; to fill those areas where I would like to become more familiar.
-I will also be using my home lab for remote backups, network monitoring and alerting of remote servers, and to setup wired UAP APs, among other things.
+I will also be using my home lab for remote backups, network monitoring and alerting of remote servers, and wired UAP APs, among other things.

 May we inspire each other to great home labs

 As I told Yves, our chat had me revisiting the idea.
-In fact, I think my exact words were, “Yves, I see your home lab and I’ll raise you mine”.
+In fact, I think my exact words were, “Yves, I see your home lab, and I’ll raise you mine.”
 As always, I’m certain there’s a lot more to learn through discussion.
-In light of this fact, I wanted to share this journey with you, starting with the selection process of the hardware for my home lab.
+In light of this fact, I wanted to share this journey with you, starting with the hardware selection process for my home lab.

-Location is critical for a number of reasons.
-The choice between the home office, living room, closet, attic, basement or garage all depends on a range of important variables.
+Location is critical for several reasons.
+The choice between the home office, living room, closet, attic, basement, or garage depends on a range of important variables.
 These include room temperature and ventilation, workable space around your equipment, ease and distance of network cable runs, foot traffic, 24-hour ease of access, power, noise levels from your home lab, and more.